pi-hole/docs/docs/ftldns/dnsmasq_warn.md

 ## `HOSTNAME` is a CNAME, not giving it to the DHCP lease of `ADDRESS`

-A hostname claimed by a DHCP client is a known CNAME. `dnsmasq` des
+A hostname claimed by a DHCP client is a known CNAME. `dnsmasq` does not allow the DHCP clients to take this name.

 ## not giving name `HOSTNAME` to the DHCP lease of `ADDRESS` because the name exists in `SOURCE` with address `CACHE_ADDR`